gs1/GS1_DigitalLink_Resolver_CE/README.md

    by the SQL script before others - and some stored procedures depend on others not created yet as their creation occurs further down this SQL script.
 As long as the final line says 'Database Create Script Completed' all is well!
    Exit the container with the command:<pre>exit</pre>
-9. ALTERNATIVELY to Step 8, if you have Windows and SQL Server Management Studio installed (<a href="https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15">download SSMS from here</a>), use it to connect to 'localhost' server, with username 'sa' and password 'its@SECR3T!'.
+9. ALTERNATIVELY to Step 8 (SQL Azure Edge and SQL Server 2017), if you have Windows and SQL Server Management Studio installed (<a href="https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15">download SSMS from here</a>), use it to connect to 'localhost' server, with username 'sa' and password 'its@SECR3T!'.
     Then, click on the 'New Query' button, and copy & paste the contents of 'sqldb_create_script.sql' in the ' resolver_sql_server' folder into the Query window.
 Click 'Execute' and the script will run.
 Then, right-click ' Databases' in the Object Explorer window and click 'Refresh' and you can see the new database ' gs1-resolver-ce-v2-1-db'.

+    <b>If you are on a Mac or Linux</b> you can use any SQL client to run the script.
+There is an extension for Visual Studio Code, and
+    several development application such as Jetbrains IDEs have database client access built-in.
 10. Head to http://localhost/ui and select the Download page.
 11. In the authorization key box, type: "5555555555555" and click the Download button.
 Save the file to your local computer.